top of page

 So what's up with the electrolyte?
 Along with H2O, the electrolyte solution is made up of dissociated ions that provide increased conductivtiy.
 The addition of these ions to the water is critical to ensure that no voltage drop occurs between the anode and cathode as water alone does not provide a high level of conductivity.
 But note the lack of the dissociated electrolyte ions involved in the oxidation and reduction reactions.
 Consequently, anodizing can be accomplished using a variety of different electrolytes such as trisodium phosphate (TSP).

-The Color of Titanium
+The Color of Ti

 logo_color_no_text-PhotoRoom.png-PhotoRoom-2.png